fanyun-sun/pytorch-a2c-ppo-acktr/README.md

 # pytorch-a2c-ppo-acktr

 This repo contains the A2C code for the paper [ANS: Adaptive Network Scaling for Deep Rectifier Reinforcement Learning Models](https://arxiv.org/abs/1809.02112).
 It also implements [Pop-Art](https://arxiv.org/abs/1809.04474).
-Please refer to [pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr) for introductions or requirements of this repository since it is largely based on it.
+Please refer to the repository [pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr) for detailed introductions or requirements.

 ## Training